 Industrial Dermatitis Claims

 We specialise in helping victims of industrial dermatitis claim the compensation they deserve.
-Fill out our contact form and one of our experts will get back to you at your convenience

-What is Dermatitis?
+What is industrial dermatitis?

 - Cleaning solutions

 - Wet hands

 Even if you are the only affected person in your workplace, your employer still has a legal duty to ensure you are protected from anything that could result in the contraction of occupational dermatitis.
 In all cases, they must provide the correct protective equipment, and ensure all staff are aware of the risks of the substances they’re using.

 Are you eligible for an occupational dermatitis claim?

 Over the years, many acts and regulations have been created to protect workers’ rights, particularly those who work in potentially hazardous environments.
 Employers have a legal duty of care to you and your colleagues to ensure your working environment is in line with appropriate safety regulations to avoid or minimize workplace accidents.